Advice > Software engineering

 • What is the default signal that is generated when sending a kill command to a process in Linux?

-• What happens in Linux, on a kernel level, when you type in ls -l? (solution)
+• What happens in Linux, on a kernel level, when you type in ls -l?
+(Solution)

-2.3 Troubleshooting questions
+3.3 Troubleshooting questions

 As a site reliability engineer, troubleshooting will be one of the main aspects of your role.
 If a system fails, it can cost Google millions of dollars per hour.
 It's your job to make sure that doesn't happen or, if it does, fix it as soon as possible.

-Site reliability engineer interview questions: Troubleshooting
+Example Google site reliability engineer interview questions: Troubleshooting

 • How would you troubleshoot network packets reaching some parts of the network and not others?